Plagiarism Checker for Publishers

 Publishers

-Professional publishers also undertake certificate from author of the article, in addition to certifying that each meets the criteria for authorship—also certifies that the manuscript is entirely composed of original content that neither copies nor infringes upon the copyright or other proprietary rights of any other party and that the author has provided all necessary written permissions for using or reproducing any parts of the paper owned by others.
-Authors reconsider and even correct the plagiarism problem in the article to avert the dishonesty as their signature would present.
+Professional publishers also obtain a certificate from the author of the article, in addition to certifying that each meets the criteria for authorship—also certifies that the manuscript is entirely composed of original content that neither copies nor infringes upon the copyright or other proprietary rights of any other party and that the author has provided all necessary written permissions for using or reproducing any parts of the paper owned by others.
+Authors reconsider and even correct the plagiarism problem in the article to avert dishonesty as their signature would present.

 Lessons for Plagiarists